cdktf/cdktf-provider-cloudflare/docs/apiShieldOperation.python.md

 The endpoint which can contain path parameter templates in curly braces, each will be replaced from left to right with `{varN}`, starting with `{var1}`.

-This will then be [Cloudflare-normalized](https://developers.cloudflare.com/rules/normalization/how-it-works/). **Modifying this attribute will force creation of a new resource.**
+This will then be [Cloudflare-normalized](https://developers.cloudflare.com/rules/normalization/how-it-works/)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.50.0/docs/resources/api_shield_operation#endpoint ApiShieldOperation#endpoint}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.51.0/docs/resources/api_shield_operation#endpoint ApiShieldOperation#endpoint}

 ---